How to Travel Like a Local

 - Asking questions and listening

-- Respecting traditions and beliefs
+- Respecting local beliefs and traditions

 - Being adaptable and patient